 Tucker Carlson Was a Bow Tie-Wearing Democrat Before he Backed Trumpism – The late, great Winston Churchill famously described Russia as “a riddle, wrapped in a mystery, inside an enigma,” and further suggested it was an inscrutable and menacing land that plays by its own rules.
-In many ways, much of the above could also describe Fox News Channel’s Tucker Carlson – a man who is an outspoken critic of President Joe Biden, but who privately admitted that he had a deep hatred of former President Donald Trump.
+In many ways, much of the above could also describe ex-Fox News Channel host Tucker Carlson – a man who is an outspoken critic of President Joe Biden, but who privately admitted that he had a deep hatred of former President Donald Trump.

-He’s recently aired selective footage of the January 6, 2021, Capitol Riot to somehow set the record straight.
+Before he left Fox News, he aired selective footage of the January 6, 2021, Capitol Riot to somehow set the record straight.

 He’s presented himself as an opponent of the liberal agenda in America but for decades was a registered Democrat.
 In fact, he stopped wearing bowties – once his signature – decades before he changed parties.

 Tucker Carlson: Liberal Views

 While Tucker was a big part of Fox News Channel’s primetime lineup until recently, there was also a time when he was a host on MSNBC.

 In fact, Carlson’s first prime-time “gig” was with CNN from 2000-2005, then on PBS from 2004-2005, then with a stint at MSNBC from 2005 to 2008.